-You studied, worked, or volunteered abroad and now you want to include part of this in your personal statement.
-Maybe you want to show that you’ve experienced a different culture or that you’ve managed to go outside of your comfort zone.
-Maybe you’ve had interesting experiences – met people, climbed mountains, or lived without air-conditioning.
-Or maybe you had the opportunity to help people who genuinely needed it.
+You studied, worked, or volunteered abroad.
+Now you want to include part of this in your personal statement as part of an undergrad, AMCAS or other application.
+Maybe you want to show that you’ve experienced a different culture and expanded your perspective through your eye-opening experiences meeting new people, mountain-climbing, assisting in a rural community, or some other opportunity to help people who genuinely need it.

 But, at this point, you’ve also realized that many other applicants have had similar experiences.
 While the experience may have been transformative for you, requiring you to learn how to operate without your usual safety net in a foreign environment, you need to ensure that your study abroad experience serves a role in your essay as something other than window-dressing.